Kate Upton Picks Her Nose In Bizarre Candid Video

 Kate Upton may be one of the most glamorous models in the world, but she was definitely giving fans a look at a different side of herself in a new video posted to her Instagram account on February 21.
 The Sports Illustrated model shared a clip of herself getting ready backstage ahead of her most recent appearance on The Tonight Show Starring Jimmy Fallon – by picking her nose.

-The bizarre but hilarious new video showed Kate with her finger firmly up her nose as she waited to head out for her appearance on the late night talk show.
+The bizarre, but hilarious new video showed Kate with her finger firmly up her nose as she waited to head out for her appearance on the late-night talk show.

 Apparently not aware that she was being filmed as she stood outside her dressing room, she had her middle finger up her nostril before then looking behind her and walking away from the camera.
 Kate looked as stunning as ever with her long blonde hair in loose curls while she was also rocking a teal satin wrap over top.

-But while it didn’t appear that she knew the camera was on her during the very candid moment, the new mom made it clear that she did see the funny side of being caught with her finger up her nose as she posted it to her Instagram account and even tagged the popular NBC late night talk show.
+But while it didn’t appear that she knew the camera was on her during the very candid moment, the new mom made it clear that she did see the funny side of being caught with her finger up her nose as she posted it to her Instagram account and even tagged the popular NBC late-night talk show.

 Fans also saw the funny side of her pre-show nose pick.